jakejs/jake/README.md

 Tasks are EventEmitters.
 They can fire 'complete' and 'error' events.

-If the inner-task invoked is asynchronous, you can set a listener on the 'complete' event to run any code that depends on it.
+If a task called via `invoke` is asynchronous, you can set a listener on the 'complete' event to run any code that depends on it.

 ```javascript